• Skip to primary navigation

 About Charlotte

-Charlotte Pike is a food and drink expert with over a decade of experience.
+Charlotte Pike MBE is a food and drink expert with over a decade of experience.

 Her work includes writing, teaching, broadcasting and consulting.

 Charlotte has written award-winning cookery books, is a professionally trained chef, experienced Executive Chef Tutor and broadcaster.
-She is the current Chair of the Guild of Food Writers and is a member of the Slow Food Chef Alliance and Les Dames d'Escoffier.
+She is a member (and former Chair) of the Guild of Food Writers and is a member of the Slow Food Chef Alliance.

 Charlotte lives in the English countryside and is passionate about great food and drink made using the best seasonal ingredients.